KelvinKramp/Dash-Heroku-procfile-clock-setup/README.md

   heroku config:set WEB_CONCURRENCY=1
 - scale workers:
   heroku ps:scale clock=1

-- start Heroku scheduler job (you have to provide your creditcard, but it is free).
-Place following command to run in the job: python clock.py
+ You can also accomplish it via the Heroku scheduler job (you have to provide your creditcard, but it is free).